 Aix is one of the most attractive cities in Provence.
 It has everything you imagine from a city in the south of France.
 Its Roman remains include a great spa and elegant boulevards and old quarters invite you to stroll around.

+Just 25 kilometers from Marseille, the two cities could not be more different.
+Marseille, despite its recent huge building and improvement works, remains an urban mass with a gritty feel.
 Aix, on the other hand, is one of the world’s great art cities.
 Paul Cezanne was born and lived here, along with his friend the writer Emile Zola.

 It’s a big university town as well, with students from all over the world, and particularly the U.S.A. contributing to its lively nightlife and vibrant culture.
 Good hotels, excellent restaurants, and great shopping, along with the Paul Cezanne connections add to its seductive appeal.